Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission. There’s no extra cost to you.

 This Donner tenor ukulele bundle comprises the best tenor ukulele you can get for the money.
 It’s rare to see an arched-back ukulele with balanced, warm sound output at this price range.
 Not anymore, though, thanks to the quality mahogany that Donner employs in every inch of the body!

-5. Cordoba 20TM-CE – Best Electro-Acoustic Tenor Ukulele
+5. Cordoba 20TM-CE – Best Acoustic Electric Tenor Ukulele

-Cordoba’s well-versed luthiers’ touch appears at first glance when you look at the natural satin finish of this ukulele.
-Underneath it lies the solid mahogany top, conveying all the implications of sound warmth to tenor ukulele players.
+Cordoba’s well-versed luthiers’ touch appears at first glance when you look at the natural satin layered finish of this ukulele.
+Underneath it lies the solid mahogany top, conveying all the implications of sound warmth to the player.
 Also made out of high-grade mahogany, the back and sides are connected with a seamless, rounded binding that doesn’t spoil the design uniformity.

 Like the Enya tenor ukulele, this Cordoba has a cutaway sliced into the soundboard’s left side, further boosting your playability down to the frets beyond the 12th.
 The fingerboard’s deep brown finish suggests it’s molded out of rosewood, and so does the bridge, which holds the Aquila strings in place better than the composite ones found in cheap tenor ukuleles.

-Despite being electro-acoustic, this tenor ukulele sits at a considerably lower price tag than the Kala KA-KTG, and it comes with the better Nylgut strings!
+Despite being electro-acoustic, this instrument sits at a considerably lower price tag than some other models, and it comes with the better Nylgut strings!

 How about we amplify this warm sound?
 Let’s look at that Cordoba EQ preamp, powering the undersaddle piezo pickup that sends the raw string frequencies to the ukulele amplifier.
 Featuring 2 faders for treble and bass, you can control the tone’s warmth or brightness to customize your signature tone!